Candleston Castle Campsite

 Merthyr Mawr Road

-If you use the postcode in your Sat Nav, it will only get you to the last house on the left, of Merthyr Mawr Village, this is near to the General Car Park.
-To get to the Family Camping car parks continue past the house until you get to the “metal 5 bar gate” and you will be greeted by a member of the BTT crew.
+If you use this postcode in your Sat Nav, it will get you to the General Car Park.
+To get to the Family Camping car parks continue past the first car park until you get to the “metal 5 bar gate” and you will be greeted by a member of the BTT crew.
 Please show your car par permit if you have one.

 Transport to Between The Trees